-1. A free daily list of 50 stocks with greatest momentum in database is at Momentum List
+1. One scanner finds stocks with the greatest momentum Momentum List

-2. A free daily list of stocks that just surged in price and volume is at Surges
+2. One finds stocks that just surged in volume is at Volume Surges

 Our other scanners focus on such things as gaps, pre-surge setups, Bollinger Band squeeze alerts (see the StockAlerts Scanner), breakouts (see the Breakouts page), and so on.
 This page describes a scanner that does not focus on these more specialized alerts.
 Instead, it is designed to detect the early stages of any significant trend.

-A crossover of the closing price and a moving average is very uncertain and subject to whipsaws.
+A closing price crossover of a moving average is a very uncertain signal and subject to whipsaws.
 By using a short moving average instead of the closing price, we reduce whipsaws considerably.
-Taken together, these signal generators act as a kind of radar, detecting action wherever it occurs over a wide spectrum of sensitivity levels.
+Taken together, the signal generators in this scanner act as a kind of radar, detecting action wherever it occurs over a wide spectrum of sensitivity levels.
 These alerts are intended to draw your attention to potentially interesting developments very early in their development.
 You will still have to review the stocks visually and possibly even monitor them a few days to see if the situation under development calls for action on your part.

 What Does This Stock Scanner Do?

 People use scanners to look for gaps, new highs, breakouts, Bollinger band penetrations, or whatever.
 However, the bottom line is that these events are believed to be the beginning of significant price movement in the same direction (a new trend).
 If a new trend actually develops after one of these events, that new trend will produce a moving average crossover early in its development.
 New trends may be preceded by a price gap, a breakout through resistance, a Bollinger Band penetration, or whatever.
-However, scanning for moving average crossovers will detect all new trends regardless of how they get started.
+However, scanning for moving average crossovers (with a broad range of sensitivities) can detect all new trends regardless of how they get started.

 This is not to suggest that this scanner should be used as a substitute for the StockAlerts scanner.
-It does not find Bollinger Band penetrations after a squeeze, or gaps, or the other specific configurations that StockAlerts finds.
+It does not find specific patterns like a Bollinger Band penetrations after a squeeze, or gaps, or the other specific configurations that StockAlerts finds.
 It was not designed to do those things.
 However, it does do a great job of finding new trends early.
-In other words, if a Bollinger band alert is generated by the StockAlerts system and a trend actually develops, then this scanner should detect it.
-The StockAlerts detection system is for those who want to know immediately when a band penetration takes place.
-People who use this scanner, on the other hand, are interested in a band penetration only if a trend begins to develop after the band penetration.
+In other words, if a Bollinger band alert is generated by the StockAlerts system or a gap is reported and a trend actually develops, then this scanner should detect it at some point.

 We display the price change so you can spot any price surges.
 Obviously, a crossover with a price surge is of greater interest than a crossover without a price surge.
 This metric can be used in conjunction with volume changes.
-We display two volume measurements by which you can screen your candidates.
-The first of these is the 1-day change in volume.
-The second way we use volume is by comparing the 3-day moving average of the volume to the 3-day moving average of the volume as of 4 days before.
-Sometimes a volume spike will occur just before the signal.
-A 3-day average volume measurement will be higher than it was four days earlier if there has been a recent volume spike.
+We display a volume surge measurement by which you can screen your candidates.
 You can filter the results by requiring that the volume surge be of a certain magnitude.

 Because the database that is being searched is large and because there are 6 different alert systems looking for signals, the list could be long at times.
-We therefore rank the alerts according to the volume surge that occurred on the day of the alert and select the top 30.
-For example, if 500 stocks generate a crossover alert, we would list only the 30 with the greatest volume surge.
-In the past we would have listed up to 100, but after a complaint about there being too many to review, we decided to narrow the list to the 30 most promising stocks for the day.
+We therefore rank the alerts according to the volume surge that occurred on the day of the alert and select the top 100.
+For example, if 500 stocks generate a crossover alert, we would list only the 100 with the greatest volume surge.
+However, sometimes there are far fewer than 100 crossover events.
+For example, on some days the list might have less than 50 stocks on it.
 The volume surge filter that is used in a scan is posted on the report, but the minimum of the stocks on the list might be much greater than the minimum of the filter.
-You can use the change in the 3-day average volume and/or the RSI yourself as additional filters.
 A volume decrease undermines the credibility of an alert.
 The volume increase is posted for those who want to filter with stricter requirements.

 Often a stock that has just had a cross of its moving average will also be in a “setup pattern.”
-Look for setup patterns that suggest a significant move is likely to take place soon (there are demonstrations of pre-surge “setups" in the alerts videos and near the bottom of the “Stock Alerts” page).
+Look for setup patterns that suggest a significant move is likely to take place soon (there are demonstrations of pre-surge “setups” near the bottom of the “Stock Alerts” page).

 Top stock traders monitor a large “watch list.”
 The Stock-Scanner can be a great tool in helping a person create such a list.
 When a signal is generated and the stock chart is reviewed, it may be obvious that an immediate purchase or sale is appropriate.
 If not, the stock can be put on the “watch list” and monitored for a “trigger event” or some subsequent surge in price or volume that convinces you that it is time to act.
 In other words, Stock-Scanner can not only find stocks calling for immediate action, but it can also be a useful tool in building a watch list of stocks “on the verge.”
 It can “feed” a final stage “watch list” with likely candidates.
 It covers a large number of stocks, saves considerable time, and adds discipline to the search for investment candidates.